kevinsullivan/cs-dm/notes/_build/html/_sources/05-putting-it-together.rst.txt

 and verification of an imperative program to compute elements in the Fibonacci sequence.
 Given any natural number *n*, our program must return the value of *fib(n)*, but it must also do it efficiently.
-The careful design of a loop is once again the very heart of the problem.
+The careful design of a loop is once again the heart of the problem.
 We will see how Dafny can help us to reason rigorously about loops, and that, with just a bit of help, it can reason about them for us.

 Logical Specification